HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

 {{ figure_markup(
   image="obsolete-elements.png",
   caption="Obsolete elements.",
-  description="Bar chart showing `center` is used on 6.3% of desktop and 6.1% of mobile pages, `font` is used on 5.7% and 5.4% pages repsectively, `marquee` on 0.8% and 1.0%, `nobr` on 0.5% and 0.4%, and finally `big` 0.4% of desktop and mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRjXjOczLu9q3mcQ-UFLUOmZgefGNCPVYeEwo4cDxQTymgmD_1D5dbZ728Mz1SkEMZHxQgwcWmLjkgx/pubchart?oid=2039309980&format=interactive", sheets_gid="69619977", sql_file="obsolete_elements.sql",
+  description="Bar chart showing `center` is used on 6.3% of desktop and 6.1% of mobile pages, `font` is used on 5.7% and 5.4% pages respectively, `marquee` on 0.8% and 1.0%, `nobr` on 0.5% and 0.4%, and finally `big` 0.4% of desktop and mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRjXjOczLu9q3mcQ-UFLUOmZgefGNCPVYeEwo4cDxQTymgmD_1D5dbZ728Mz1SkEMZHxQgwcWmLjkgx/pubchart?oid=2039309980&format=interactive", sheets_gid="69619977", sql_file="obsolete_elements.sql",